-The slightly zygomorphic flowers are arranged in 2 rows along the rachis of the terminal, scorpoid cymes.
+The complete, perfect, slightly zygomorphic flowers are arranged in 2 rows along the rachis of the terminal, scorpoid cymes.
 The calyx has 5 unfused green petals.
 The corolla has 5 fused white petals with a yellow center, with one lobe slight larger than the others.
 There are 5 stamens fused to the base of the corolla.
 The ovary is superior with 4 locules.
 The fruit is a capsule.

 Habitat: Heliotropium angiospermum grows in human disturbed areas, open flats and the edges of Dry Broadleaf Evergreen Formations (coppice).

-Medicinal/Cultural/Economic usage: Heliotropium angiospermum is used in the Bahamas to treat dermatological problems (itches, stings), wounds (sores and cuts), infant issues (colic) and strains.
+Medicinal/Cultural/Economic usage: Heliotropium angiospermum is used in The Bahamas to treat dermatological problems (itches, stings), wounds (sores and cuts), infant issues (colic) and strains.